jadestreet/Jade-Xu-graduate-application-material/README.md

 # Introduction for graduate application material repository
-I am glad that you visit my GitHub page, this readme file will give you a brief guide about what are included in each of the folders.
+I am glad that you visit my GitHub page, this README file will give you a brief guide about what are included in each of the folders.
 It could be easier to track if you have read my application essays (Statement of Purpose/Academic Statement of Purpose/Statement of Academic Purpose/Academic Statement/Personal Statement/Candidate Statement) first.
  <br />
-In each folder, there is also one README file that gives an overview of each experience.
-The following sections introduces files in each folder.
+In each folder, there is also one *README* file that gives an overview of each experience and one *concepts & details* file that introduces key concepts required to understand the topic.
 ## IGL-burning graph
 This folder contains code, poster and report of my first research experience at Illinois Geometry Lab, which corresponding to the first paragraph about my preparation in my application essay. <br />
-The **poster** is to show the progress in the middle of the program.  <br />
+The **poster** is to show the progress in the middle of the program, it includes the overview of the background, proof work and algorithm I designed.  <br />
-The **report** is meant to showcase the outcomes of the project. <br />
+The **report** is meant to showcase the outcomes of the project,  it includes the details of the background, proof work and algorithm I designed. <br />
 The **code** is the algorithm I built for reproduing the process of burning graph.<br />
 <br />
 ## Fairness-aware contrastive learning on GNN
 This folder contains presentation slide of my summer research experience at UIUC, which corresponding to the second paragraph about my preparation in my application essay. <br />
-Given the five minutes time limit for the presentation, the **presentation slide** gives a brief background introduction of fairness in GNN and contrastive learning, introduces the fair sampling method and give experimental results.  <br />
+Given the five minutes time limit for the presentation, the **presentation slide** gives a brief background introduction of fairness in GNN and contrastive learning, introduces the fair sampling method and give experimental results.
+More details could be explored in the  *README* file and *concepts & details* file inside. <br />